-Platelet counts serve as a surrogate for ongoing platelet activation.
-Platelet count monitoring is useful to guide clinical decision-making after a confirmed diagnosis of HIT, both to evaluate for count recovery and because vitamin K antagonists such as warfarin should not be given until the platelet count is >150,000/µL.
+Platelet counts serve as a surrogate measure for ongoing platelet activation.
+Platelet count monitoring is useful to guide clinical decision-making after a confirmed diagnosis of HIT, both to evaluate patients for platelet count recovery and because vitamin K antagonists such as warfarin should not be given until the platelet count is >150,000/µL.

 Functional and Immunologic Assays

 HIT tests (both functional and immunologic assays) are used to evaluate patients with a history of HIT who may be reexposed to heparin (eg, those who need cardiac surgery); these assays can be used to determine whether HIT antibodies are still present before the use of heparin.
 However, heparin exposure is generally to be avoided in patients with a history of HIT unless warranted by a specific clinical situation in which alternative anticoagulation is considered inferior to heparin.

 ARUP Laboratory Tests